ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/Create-Secure-Publish-DPNGW/ReadMe.md

 ![alt text](./images/image-33.png)

 1. Click on the demo-app.
-You should see that your subscription is successful, and acknowledged by the DataPower API Gateway. <br>
+You should see that your subscription is successful, and acknowledged by the DataPower Nano Gateway. <br>

 	You should also see ClientID, and ClientSecret being generated. <br>
 ![alt text](./images/image-34.png)